SteerGroup/coding-best-practices-guide/docs/tools.md

 that you can recall specific versions later.
 Git also enables multiple users to work on the same codebase in a managed and transparent way.

-Git works by storing the differences between versions of tracked files over time in a special type of database that can be queried to return the state of any tracked file at any point in its history.
+Git works by storing a snapshot of each version of a set of tracked files over time in a special type of database that can be queried to return the state of any tracked file at any point in its history.
 As a user "commits" changes to the code, the associated information is added to the Git database.
 On collaborative projects, the full code repository (including history) is mirrored on each developer's computer, with "pushing" and "pulling" to/from a shared remote